objectionary/eoc/itest/README.md

 [![grunt](https://github.com/objectionary/eoc/actions/workflows/itest.yml/badge.svg)](https://github.com/objectionary/eoc/actions/workflows/itest.yml)

-There is a simple integration here.
+There is a simple integration test here.
 Just run this to make sure it works:

 ```
-$ ../src/eoc.js dataize foo.program
+$ ../src/eoc.js dataize program
 ```

 Then, you can execute the unit tests too: